ubpb/metacrunch/Readme.md

 ### Defining a source

-A source is an object that reads data (e.g. from a file or an external system) into the metacrunch processing pipeline.
+A source is an object that emits data objects (e.g. from a file or an external system) into the metacrunch processing pipeline.
 Implementing sources is easy – a source is a Ruby `Enumerable` (any object that responds to the `#each` method).
 For more information on how to implement sources [see notes below](#implementing-sources).

 You must declare a source to allow a job to run.